Consequences For Kids

-If your kids don't get the job done despite your planning and motivating efforts, be ready with positive reinforcement and natural consequences for kids not doing chores.
+If your kids don't get the job done despite your planning and motivational efforts, be ready with positive reinforcement and natural consequences for kids not doing chores.

 If you've given the kids age-appropriate chores and all you're getting is backtalk or non-compliance, it's time to take back control of the asylum from the inmates.

 Here are several easy examples to keep you from looking like the bad guy.
-Instead, place the onus on the doer of the undone chores.
+Instead, place the onus on the person who left the undone chores.

 It's crucial to have consequences ready to implement as soon as a chore is missed.
-This immediate response empowers you as a parent, reinforcing the seriousness of the family's chore system and helping children understand the importance of their responsibilities.
+This immediate response empowers you as a parent, reinforces the seriousness of the family's chore system, and helps children understand the importance of their responsibilities.

 Give more chores to the rule-breaker whose duties aren't done; the same goes for a child whining about her chores.